gorlanwix/3d-viewer/README.md

 ![alt tag](http://i.imgur.com/sG0VWRU.png)
 ![alt tag](http://i.imgur.com/cwtId1z.png)

-Site visitors will not be able to change the model, background, or settings.
+Site visitors will not be able to change the model, background, or settings, but they can change their view/perspective.
 This way, site owners can display their original work as intended.

 ### Back-end